 184.108.40.206) Heathrow Airport

-Heathrow is the most important freight airport of London.
+Heathrow is the most important freight airport in London.
 In 2017, 1.7 million tonnes of cargo were administered in London Heathrow.
-Among all these shipments 1.58 million tonnes were exchanged with international destinations, while 111 thousand tonnes were shared with countries within the European Union.
+Among all these shipments, 1.58 million tonnes were exchanged with international destinations, while 111 thousand tonnes were shared with countries within the European Union.
 All other shipments were traded with domestic destinations.

 220.127.116.11) Stansted Airport